bilal-chughtai/thjcr-ballot/README.md

 3. Kill the server (`CTRL + c`)
 4. Kill the tmux session: `tmux kill-session`
 5. Log out of the sever if you want.

+## Development

+This repo is pretty easy to develop on top of.
+Use your favourite IDE (I use PyCharm), and set up a virtual environment using Python 3.4.
+In a JetBrains IDE this is done via File > Settings > Project > Project Interpreter > [Cog Icon] > Ok

+Current planned additions:
+Keep Google Sheet Infra
+Add reading in of sheet containing timings figure out how to user expose an authenticated to select rooms in time slot and push these changes to the master sheet probably keep the reader (+visualiser) and writer processes seperate